Skip to content

 Console entry point

-Review and Response Targets
+Review and response targets

-Operational expectations before and after seat assignment.
+Operational expectations before and after seat assignment

 These targets define how applications are triaged and how active-seat incidents are handled.

-Rolling cohort intake
+Intake mode: Rolling cohort intake

 Applications are reviewed continuously and seats are assigned in reliability-scored cohorts.

 Program team target to acknowledge application completeness and eligibility fit.
+Not a guaranteed turnaround.

 Program team target to complete follow-up questions, infra checks, and seat recommendation.
+Not a guaranteed turnaround.

 Target acknowledgment window for active-seat incidents that may threaten validator continuity.
+Best-effort; not a contractual SLA.

 Target update frequency during unresolved active-seat incidents until stability is restored.
+Best-effort; not a contractual SLA.

 Target notice window for required client upgrades except emergency network-security events.

-Rewards Estimator
+Rewards estimator

 Adjust uptime to see how operator reliability shifts expected rewards.
 These numbers are illustrative, not guaranteed.